 Some Approved Inspectors (AIs) have been unable to renew legally required business insurance and they cannot continue to lawfully operate.
 These FAQs offer advice on why this is a problem and how it will affect building owners.
-Also listen to LABC's Barry Turner speak about the issue on Radio 4's You and Yours.

 It's a legal requirement that all building work meets the requirements of the building regulations.